syedfa/apptentive-documentation/using_apptentive/ios/testing.md

 Instead, on you Test account, select criteria that are easier to trigger.

-Setting the "days after install" and "app launches" to 1 will ensure that the rating prompt is shown the first time its event is engaged.
+Setting "app launches" to 1 will ensure that the rating prompt is shown the first time its event is engaged.

 #### Target the Rating Prompt to an Event